 Measure your space

-It’s important you have measured the area of the garden to work out how many turf rolls you need.
-You can do this by breaking your garden area up into squares or rectangles, measuring each side and multiplying each side’s length (see image below).
+It’s important you have measured the area to work out how many turf rolls you need.
+You can do this by breaking your garden area up into squares or rectangles, measuring each side and multiplying each side’s length.
 Our turf rolls will cover 1m2 of your garden, so if you needed 28m2 of turf, you know you’d need to order at least 28 rolls of turf.

 Order your turf